 Our Year 1 to 6 students are currently learning Italian as their Language other than English subject.
 Our language program is underpinned by the diverse backgrounds of our families and provides opportunities for students to engage with linguistic and cultural diversity.
 Caroline Colliss, who is our Art teacher also leads our Italian classes.
 We are really lucky to have such a multi-talented person on our team!

 Caroline Colliss holds a Bachelor of Science in Human Movement and Italian Language and a Diploma of Education in Physical Education, Health and Italian, both from the University of Western Australia.
 Caroline has over 20 years of experience as a teacher, having taught the subjects of health, physical education and outdoor education in addition to art and Italian.
 She has also mentored pre-service teachers at the University of Notre Dame in Fremantle.

 Caroline joined Kerry Street as our Language other than English teacher in 2016 and has worked diligently to adapt her teaching methods and materials to meet individual student’s needs.
 From time to time, she supports our school even further by stepping in as a relief Education Assistant.

 Caroline first visited Italy as a 10-year old, which resulted in her life-long love of the country and its culture.
 She has visited many times since, each time coming away with a renewed appreciation for the country’s history and traditions.

 “After school, I lived in northern Italy for two years which completely changed my life.

-In addition to teaching Italian, I have always wanted to teach art and so now I am rather fulfilled having the chance to do so at Kerry Street.
-Kerry Street kids are often a huge source of inspiration, as they reveal their sense of the world to me.”Caroline Colliss
+In addition to teaching Italian, I have always wanted to teach art and so now I am rather fulfilled having the chance to do so at Kerry Street.”Caroline Colliss

 When Caroline’s not at school, she loves spending time outdoors, cooking, taking care of her family, and running her part-time business selling reversible bicycle seat covers.